 However, it is not easy to separate ESP8266 chip from NodeMCU board.
 An alternate solution is to buy ESP8266 chip separately, which is also much cheaper than NodeMCU board.
 With this option, you can directly burn the code into ESP8266 chip using a suitable programmer, like the one described in this article.
 After that, you can pull out ESP8266 chip from the programmer and use it in your final product.

-The programmer used by the author for ESP8266-12 E/F module is shown in Fig. 1.
+The ESP8266-12 E/F module programmer used by the author is shown in Fig. 1.

 The process of designing and building a project using ESP8266 can be broken down into two distinct steps: hardware and software.
 Hardware revolves around building support circuitry to GPIOs, while software revolves around writing, compiling and loading the sketch into the chip.
 Such application again involves two stages: development and deployment.